mondoohq/docs/docs/mql/mql-write.md

 cnspec shell k8s
 ```

-When you connect, you’ll see a banner confirming the provider and the asset you are connected to.
+When you connect, you'll see a banner confirming the provider and the asset you are connected to.

 ---